coderefinery/git-intro/content/archaeology.md

     Write a script that checks for a correct result and use `git bisect run` to find the offending commit automatically
     ([solution - spoiler alert!](https://github.com/coderefinery/git-bisect-exercise#solutions-spoiler-alert)).

-  **Video workshops**: We will group you in breakout rooms of ~4 persons where you can work and discuss together.
-A helper or instructor will pop in to help out.
-  Please write down questions in the collaborative notes.
-  After 15-20 minutes we will bring you back into the main room and discuss.

   **Hints**